 The two narrow end elevations of the truss crisscrossing the five office floors and one open-air public space are symmetrical but the arrangement of members on the long sides is asymmetrical.
 Certain minor truss members are set back from the primary plane adding to the sculptural feel of this project component.

-Diagonality comes into play also in the positioning of stairways leading up to a 15,ooo sq ft park (assigned by Gunn Landscape Architecture) above the ground level commercial spaces and in the configuration of walkways and planters on the park level.
+Diagonality comes into play also in the positioning of stairways leading up to a 15,000 square foot park (designed by Gunn Landscape Architecture) above the ground level commercial spaces and in the configuration of walkways and planters on the park level.

 This page is under construction –